rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 # Selected bibliography

-In the remainder of this post, we will give many references to learn more about the controversy.
+In the remainder of this post, we will give references to learn more about the controversy.

 **Notes**